Planes of satellites, at once transient and persistent: The anisotropy evolution

 \section{The anisotropy evolution}

 Figure~\ref{fig:positions} shows four satellite systems that are anisotropic at $t=0$.
 For each system, the larger, leftmost panels show the positions of the 11 brightest satellites at $t=0$.
-The next six rows show the positions at lookback times up to 3 Gyr, in both the \trans frame (upper row, red) and in the \pers (lower row, blue) frame.
+The next six rows show the positions at lookback times up to 3 Gyr, in both the host-centric frame (upper row, red) and in the satellite-centric frame (lower row, blue).
 On all panels, $r_\mathrm{lim}(t)$ of the host halo is shown for scale.

 These examples show clear differences.
-Firstly, in the \trans frame, the identity of the 11 brightest satellites changes quickly: in all four cases, at least two satellites are different at a lookback time of only 0.5 Gyr.
+Firstly, in the host-centric frame, the identity of the 11 brightest satellites changes quickly: in all four cases, at least two satellites are different at a lookback time of only 0.5 Gyr.
 This change in the composition of satellite samples is caused by two effects: satellites that are part of the $t=0$ sample but which have only recently fallen in, and satellites that were part of the earlier sample, but which have been tidally stripped or destroyed at $t=0$.
-Both contribute to the rapid evolution of the anisotropy in the \trans frame.
+Both contribute to the rapid evolution of the anisotropy in the host-centric frame.

-By contrast, in the \pers frame, at earlier times, an increasing fraction of the satellites that define the plane at $t=0$ are found outside $r_\mathrm{lim}$.
+By contrast, in the satellite-centric frame, at earlier times, an increasing fraction of the satellites that define the plane at $t=0$ are found outside $r_\mathrm{lim}$.
 In particular, at larger lookback times, the progenitors of present-day plane members can be far outside their (future) host's halo.
 Subhalos outside the halo are not subject to the torques that change their orbits within the halo.
 The result is a much more gradual evolution of the anisotropy, and the existence of long-lived anisotropies previously reported.

 This stark difference in evolution between the two frames can also be observed in larger samples.
 The top row of Figure~\ref{fig:ca-evolution} shows the evolution of the anisotropy for all systems with $c/a$ in the lowest quartile ($c/a < 0.34$) at $t=0$.
-The middle and bottom row show the absolute rate of change in anisotropy between adjacent snapshots, $\Delta(c/a)/\Delta t$, and the running maximum of $c/a$ as a function of lookback time, $\max_{t'<t}\left(c/a\left(t'\right)\right)$.
-For panels on the left, the \trans frame is adopted, while those on the right show the \pers view.
+The second row shows the absolute rate of change in anisotropy between adjacent snapshots, $\Delta(c/a)/\Delta t$.
+The third and fourth row show the running maximum of $c/a$ as a function of lookback time, $\max_{t'<t}\left(c/a\left(t'\right)\right)$, and the maximum rank by $c/a$.
+For panels on the left, the host-centric frame is adopted, while those on the right show the satellite-centric view.
 Each line represents an individual system, bold lines identify the four systems shown in Figure~\ref{fig:positions}.